A Birder's Guide to Minnesota

 Watonwan County

 p.
-192 – The water levels at the 320th Street Wetland [site 1] were managed and became too low in 2022, and the birding was not as productive as in previous years; hopefully, though, this situation is only temporary.
-Unfortunately, water levels did not recover much in 2023, and in March 2024 the area was mostly cattail marsh, with the only visible open water along 320th St. and limited to a smaller area a half mile east of tthe highway, without any mudflats or walk-in access as before.
+192 – Water levels at the 320th Street Wetland [site 1] were still too low in 2023, and in March 2024 the area was mostly cattail marsh.
+The only visible open water along 320th St. was limited to a smaller area a half mile east of tthe highway, without any mudflats or walk-in access as before.
 It seems unlikely that this wetland will be nearly as good in future years.

 Cottonwood County